ADORSYS-GIS/openstack/docs/tutorials/netbird_wazuh_integration.md

   - Peer login expired
   - Dashboard login

-_This reference will take you to the integration of NetBird with SIEMs [NetBird + SIEM](https://docs.netbird.io/how-to/activity-event-streaming)_
+_This reference will take you to the integration of NetBird with SIEM systems [NetBird + SIEM](https://docs.netbird.io/how-to/activity-event-streaming)_

 - I installed Wazuh and wanted to make the NetBird cloud forward the logs to my